Cover cropping is a soil amendment system that GREATLY improves our soil’s structure and overall fertility.

 And, contrary to popular belief, cover cropping is simple for the backyard gardener, despite how difficult it might seem!
 Basically all we do is seed tons of plants in our beds toward autumn, let them grow and leave them completely alone all winter, then gently mix their decayed foliage and roots into the soil in the following spring as green manure.

 The truth about cover cropping = the plants do most of the work!

 Traditionally synonymous with organic farming, cover cropping is absolutely a practice we can adopt in our own backyards, even in raised beds that are just a few feet long!
 By selecting the proper cover crops for your space and timing the seeding right, a wealth of benefits (all given by nature herself!) await.

-- – Cover crops have the ability to break up hardpan soil with incredibly strong root systems (alfalfa, mustard, daikon radish, rapeseed);
+- – Cover crops break up hardpan soil with their incredibly strong root systems (alfalfa, mustard, daikon radish, rapeseed);

-- – As cover crops decompose over winter, foliage and root systems feed a diverse variety of microbes and the thick layer atop the soil surface shields the harsh cold;
+- – As cover crops decompose over winter, foliage and root systems feed a diverse variety of microbes and the thick layer atop the soil surface protects your soil from the harsh cold winter;

 - – Legume cover crops (clover, field peas, vetch) fix nitrogen from the air and deliver it to their roots in small nodules, replacing nitrogen that was used up during the growing season;